 About us

 We are the research group “Clinical Artificial Intelligence”: a young, diverse, and interdisciplinary group of scientists.
-We use computational methods to extract actionable knowledge from clinical routine data.
-Our main tools are Artificial Intelligence and Computational Modeling.
-We combine these tools with a clinical perspective on health and disease.
+We use computational methods to extract actionable knowledge from clinical routine data using Deep Learning.
+We apply Deep Learning in Computer vision and Natural Language Processing and use it with a clinical perspective on health and disease.
 Our main area of expertise is precision oncology of solid tumors, including immunotherapy.
 We are global thought leaders in the area of predicting clinically actionable properties of tumors directly from routinely available histopathology slides.
 To learn more about our research, have a look at our featured publications.

 Our affiliations